This website uses cookies to ensure you get the best experience on our website. Find out more.

 • An average laptop computer consumes 45W.

-By using laptops instead of desktops produces an energy saving of 82%.
-Whilst using ten desktops per year costs £706, the equivalent ten laptops costs just £127 per year.
+Using laptops instead of desktops produces an energy saving of 82%.
+Whilst using ten desktops per year costs £1,442.70, the equivalent of ten laptops costs just £259.64 per year.

 Electricity Cost Calculator Chart

-Most businesses should have a contract price of between 9p and 16p per kWh together with a daily standing charge of approximately 20p.
-Taking an average 14p/kWh contract, an 8 hour day and 21 working day month, the following total year costs are calculated:
+Most businesses should have a daily standing charge of up to 53.35p.
+Taking an average 28.62p/kWh contract, an 8-hour day and 21 working days per month, the following total year costs are calculated:

 Description Usage/ Month Cost/ Year